Publié le 29 juin 2016

 Dar a Luz Honduras is an organization devoted to improving maternal and infant health in Honduras.

-Dar a Luz Honduras offers volunteer or internship opportunities throughout Honduras, in both rural and urban areas, for students and professionals in women's health and medicine and other fields including midwifery, doulas, nursing, public health, childbirth education, social work, therapy, psychology, community, advocacy, fundraising, office work, public relations, and website maintenance.
+Dar a Luz Honduras offers volunteer or internship opportunities throughout Honduras, in both rural and urban areas, for students and professionals in women's health and medicine.
+Our work includes midwifery, doulas, nursing, public health, childbirth education, social work, therapy, psychology, community, advocacy, fundraising, office work, public relations, and website maintenance.
 Anyone with a true interest in improving maternal and child health care will be welcome.

-There is also the possibility for maternal health research and projects for thesis work, public health practicums and independent study.
+There is also the possibility of conducting maternal health research and projects for thesis work, public health practicums and independent study.

 The volunteer opportunities and internships offered by Dar a Luz provide an opportunity to empower women while improving your own skills and providing a much needed service in Honduras.

 Examples for Activities

 The experience of childbirth affects the life of a woman, her self esteem and her immediate bonding with the newborn.
 If the women experiences more support and love during the birth process, the relationships within familes will improve and women will become more empowered.
 It is something that seems so simple, but the effects can last a lifetime and be passed down for generations.

 Labor support in the public hospital setting includes emotional, physical and informational support during and after the birthing process.

 Most women receive no sexual education in school and receive almost no childbirth education.
 A large percentage of those giving birth at public hospitals are adolescents between the ages of 13 and 18, some of whom have no idea of what to expect during the birthing process.
 Basic, on-the-spot, childbirth education can alleviate fear by reassuring these women that their experiences are normal.